OrbitalJin/Codeus/client/codeus/README.md

 - [x] Basic signup flow
 - [x] Migrate to React + Vite
 - [ ] Reimplment auth flow using fire/supabase with a provider and a custom `useAuth` hook

+- [x] Create `AuthContext`
+- [x] Create `useAuth` hook for operations like signing in and out etc...
+- [x] Create Protected Route component which use the `useAuth` hook to conditionally forward to the page or navigate to the login page

 - [ ] Push user details i.e. handle to spring backend
 - [ ] Lock routes unless signed in
 - [ ] Style sign-up and login pages